rust-project-primer/book/src/building/readme.md

 cargo build --release
 ```

-However, doing builds on a larger scale can present with some more challenges.
+However, doing builds on a larger scale can present some more challenges.
+For
-For example, always building the same dependencies in CI can present some
+example, always building the same dependencies in CI can be wasteful.
+Some
-challenges.
-Some projects want to provide builds for multiple architectures.
+projects want to provide builds for multiple architectures.

 This chapter discusses some issues you might run into when building Rust code in
-your project, and strategies for how you might solve that.
+your project, and strategies for how you might solve them.

 ## Reading